 Note: This figure displays how respondents take the vignette characteristics into account for their distributional choices.
 Figure 7a displays the point estimates and 95 percent confidence intervals from equation (4).
 Figure 7b displays a word cloud from a text analysis of the open-ended question in the fairness preference module.
-At the end of the module, people were asked about how they came up with their distributional decisions and to describe their reasoning in their own words.
+At the end of the module, people were asked about how they came up with their distributional choices and to describe their reasoning in their own words.
 Based on the text corpus from the open-ended answers, we used natural language processing techniques to rank the frequency of specific terms.
 We focus exclusively on respondents in the control group, i.e., those respondents who faced hypothetical scenarios.
-Appendix Table C27 replicates the analysis for different transformations of the outcome variable.
+Appendix Table C27 replicates the analysis for different transformations of the outcome variable, and under the inclusion of respondent fixed effects.
 Appendix Figure C6 replicates the analysis for respondents in the treatment group.

 increase with vignette characteristics relevant to labor market performance and that are (partially) under the control of individuals.
 For example, there are strong positive effects of education and weekly working hours on fair income allocations.
-This result suggests that fairness preferences in the US are at least partially consistent with normative theories that emphasize the role of discretionary choices to determine fair income shares, (e.g., Konow, 2000).
-Similar conclusions can be drawn for age and initial earnings if they are interpreted as proxy indicators for relevant labor market experience and on-the-job performance, respectively.
+This result suggests that fairness preferences in the US are at least partially consistent with normative theories that emphasize the role of discretionary choices in determining fair income shares, (e.g., Konow, 2000).
+Similar conclusions can be drawn for age and initial earnings, if interpreted as proxy indicators for relevant labor market experience and on-the-job performance, respectively.11